Old men in suits direct young soldiers toward war from the comfort of their chairs while bombs fall in the distance.

 Passio's framework is precise on the question of initiation: the party that initiates violence bears the moral burden.
 Self-defense is a natural right.
 Aggression is not.

 Under Natural Law, the moral calculus does not change because the retaliator hits back harder than expected.
 The initiator bears the burden.
 The consequences of the initiation, including the consequences the initiator did not predict, did not want, and cannot control, belong to the initiator.
-Eight American soldiers dead in Kuwait.
-Civilians dead across Gulf states.
-Oil prices spiking.
-Global food security threatened.
-All of it flows from the initiation.

 And when the consequences mount, and the war planners need more bodies, they will come for the sons and daughters of the civilians they deceived.
 They will call it defense.
 They will call it duty.
 They will never call it what it is: the architects of aggression drafting the innocent to absorb the consequences of their own initiation.